Marcel Hirscher: Career

-On 13 January 2019 he won the slalom race in Adelboden and celebrated a 9th World Cup win and a 16th podium, a record among male athletes at a single resort.
+On 13 January 2019, Hirscher won the slalom race in Adelboden and celebrated a 9th World Cup win and a 16th podium, a record among male athletes at a single resort.
 At the 2019 Alpine World Ski Championships in Åre in February, Hirscher took a silver in the giant slalom behind Henrik Kristoffersen, before winning the slalom by 0.65 seconds after holding a 0.56 second lead from the first run: Hirscher described his first run as one of the best performances of his career.
 He led teammates Michael Matt and Marco Schwarz in a clean sweep of the podium places, taking Austria's only gold of the championships, and preventing them from leaving a Worlds without a gold medal for the first time since 1987.
 It was Hirscher's seventh World Championship gold, tying him with compatriot Toni Sailer for the record number of Worlds golds won.
 Hirscher subsequently told the media that he would assess his future at the end of the season, but also stated that he thought that these were his last Worlds.

-On 4 September 2019, Marcel Hirscher announced his retirement from alpine skiing.
+On 4 September 2019, Hirscher announced his retirement from alpine skiing.
 After his retirement, Hirscher was a presenter for an Austrian TV show.
 Despite videos of him training in a racing suit that circulated in December 2020, Hirscher insisted that he was not returning to competitive skiing.

-In 2021 Hirscher developed and launched a brand of skis called Van Deer, that was later renamed to Van Deer-Red Bull in a partnership with Red Bull.
+In 2021, Hirscher developed and launched a brand of skis called Van Deer, that was later renamed to Van Deer-Red Bull in a partnership with Red Bull.
 The brand debuted competitively in the 2022–23 World Cup season; however, due to the involvement of Red Bull in the new brand logo, there is currently an ongoing dispute between FIS and Van Deer-Red Bull about representing the brand in the official entries and results, and the brand logo is covered up by black tape during the events.
 Despite the disagreement, Hirscher's brand has quickly achieved success with former rival Henrik Kristoffersen, who scored a podium in the opening race at Sölden using the skis and earned Van Deer-Red Bull's first victory in Garmisch-Partenkirchen later in the season.

-On 24 April 2024 Hirscher announced he was planning a comeback to the FIS Alpine World Cup circuit competing for the Netherlands, the homeland of his mother.
+On 24 April 2024, Hirscher announced he was planning a comeback to the FIS Alpine World Cup circuit competing for the Netherlands, the homeland of his mother.